 This month relationships reign.
 Below is the method I use to create and maintain extraordinary relationships.
 You can read the full post by clicking on the picture.

 10 Tips to Extraordinary Relationships

 - Complement Them – Take the time to notice something you like and communicate it.
 When you do, you both get a kick of dopamine that helps you to create a closer connection.
-They feel closer to you.
+They will feel closer to you.

-- Say what you mean and mean what you say – When you are transparent and tell it like it is, they feel they can trust you.
+- Say what you mean and mean what you say – When you are transparent and tell it like it is, they will feel they can trust you.

 It came to my attention that we have a loneliness epidemic in this country.
 It’s not anyone’s fault, really.
 We have become incentivized to be less inclusive and more exclusive about who we allow to enter into our personal spheres.
 However, all of that exclusivity comes at a cost.
 Below are the best practices to get out of loneliness.
 Click on the picture to read the entire post.
 My two cents: “Be kind and include others.”

 Step 1: Include yourself.
 Reconnect and remind yourself of just how far you’ve come.
 Nothing that ever happens to you can diminish you or the light within you.
 By reminding yourself of all of your successes, you reconnect to the parts of you that you haven’t focused on.